Since 2000, The Academy's Innovations Funding Program:

 - The priorities for types of projects are set every year so the program can be flexible and meet the current needs of health professions education at UCSF.

-August 12 - September 12: Concept Submission Phase.
+August - September 25: Concept Submission Phase.
 Concepts for Proposals are submitted via survey.
+(Innovations Call 2024 - PDF)

 |March 1: Funded proposals announced|